KhairulIzwan/indus_2022/README.md

 There is no one-size-fits-all strategy for a successful Industry 4.0 transformation.
 Strategies will vary depending on company size, industry, geography, and competitive forces, among others.

+According to a recent WEF report, there are two, complementary routes to scale for companies looking to leverage Industry 4.0 technology to their advantage.

+1. Innovate the production system: expand competitive advantage through operational excellence.
+2. Innovate the end-to-end value chain: create new businesses by changing the economics of operations.

+Along this road there are some common stumbling blocks.

+1. Lack of executive vision

+The executives who participated in Deloitte’s Digital Transformation survey agreed that a lack of a long-term, detailed executive vision is the greatest barrier in a digital transformation.
+Devising the right digital strategy requires detailed knowledge of an industry, and the foresight to anticipate which technologies will be most disruptive in a given space.
+The most successful digital transformations occur when executives set 1, 3, 5, and 10-year goals for their digital transformation.

+2. Starting too big

+A full digital transformation doesn’t happen overnight.
+It’s a product of long-term, incremental changes to technological ecosystems.
+Still, many companies strive for full digitization without filling in the gaps.
+The best transformations will work from proof-of-concept to proof-of-concept, putting pieces into place as they work toward something larger.
+They’ll build on early successes, embrace failure, and gradually build a suite of technology solutions that work together.

+3. Not connecting the dots

+The ideal factory is seamlessly connected.
+But not all technologies are equally amenable to integration at an early stage.
+Failing to start with basic infrastructural improvements (wifi, server space, re-skilling, and talent acquisition) can hinder later initiatives.
+All the data in the world, for example, won’t help without data scientists to make meaning of it.

 > 2. **Objective(s) of the Project: This project embarks on the following objectives:**
 >> a. **To investigate...**
 >>